Rationale for diagnosis of cardiac and pulmonary pathologies by physical therapists

 Patients with various cardiovascular and pulmonary diseases commonly adopt recognizable body positions that should prompt the therapist to examine further the pathological reasons behind these preferences.
 Individuals with chronic obstructive pulmonary disease often assume the "professorial position," which consists of leaning forward with hands or elbows resting on knees or another stationary object.
 This strategy helps to stabilize the shoulder girdle so that the accessory muscles of ventilation can function more optimally in elevating the clavicle and upper ribs.
 Patients with chronic obstructive pulmonary disease may also avoid tasks that require the arms to be held at or above shoulder level because of the altered ventilatory mechanics and increased energy cost associated with overhead activities.1

-The effects of gravity on the distribution of pulmonary edema secondary to chronic congestive heart failure may lead some patients to assume a semi-Fowler's position (the head of the bed ...
+The effects of gravity on the distribution of pulmonary edema secondary to chronic congestive heart failure may lead some patients to assume a semi-Fowler's position (the head ...